IIFabixn/simple-asset-placer/README.md

 - 🛠️ **Terrain3D Collision**: When using Terrain3D plugin separately, enable its Collision option (set to "Dynamic / Editor") so raycasts detect the terrain surface
 - ⌨️ **Hotkey Efficiency**: Customize keys in Settings tab for your most common operations
 - 🔄 **Asset Cycling**: Use `[` and `]` keys to quickly browse asset variations without leaving the viewport
+- 🔢 **Numeric Precision**: Type exact values for perfect alignment (e.g., R → 45 → Enter for 45° rotation)
+- ↩️ **Experiment Freely**: Full undo/redo support means you can try different placements without worry

 ### **Transform Mode Workflow**
 - 🎯 **Multi-Object Selection**: Select multiple Node3D objects to transform them as a group
-- � **Group Center**: Objects rotate around their collective center while maintaining relative positions
+- 📐 **Group Center**: Objects rotate around their collective center while maintaining relative positions
 - 🔄 **Non-Destructive**: Original transforms preserved - ESC to cancel and restore
-- ✅ **Confirm Changes**: Left-click to apply transforms or ESC to cancel
+- ✅ **Confirm Changes**: Left-click or Enter to apply transforms, ESC to cancel
 - 🎮 **Same Controls**: All placement controls work identically in Transform Mode
+- 🔢 **Precise Values**: Use numeric input for exact transformations (Q → 90 → Enter)
+- ↩️ **Full Undo Support**: All transformations tracked in undo history (Ctrl+Z/Ctrl+Shift+Z)

 ### **Performance Optimization**
 - 🖼️ **Thumbnail Cache**: Clear cache in Settings if thumbnails become corrupted or to free memory